GOAT: A Training Framework for Goal-Oriented Agent with Tools: Related Work

 \textbf{Synthetic Training Data for Tool Learning} \ \ High-quality training data is essential for developing LLM agents that can reliably use tools in real-world scenarios.
-Earlier efforts generated single-API training data by first selecting an API function and then constructing a corresponding query–api call pair~\citep{Schick2023ToolformerLM,Patil2023GorillaLL}.
-Subsequent work expanded to multi-API settings by randomly sampling multiple APIs, generating a combined query and the corresponding API call path, which resulted in parallel step-by-step instructions rather than high-level goals~\citep{Qin2023ToolLLMFL, li2023apibank}.
-Graph based approaches build API dependency graph to sample connected API sequences, but mainly to yield either fine-grained instructions~\citep{Shen2023TaskBenchBL} or multi-turn dialogues~\citep{Wang2024ToolFlowBL,magnet,shim2025tooldialmultiturndialoguegeneration}, with each node corresponding to a single API call.
-The dependencies modeled in these graph-based frameworks are relatively weak, as they are derived from simple heuristics or algorithms without validating whether the connections are truly meaningful, and none of the above generate holistic goal-oriented queries that require agents to plan over multiple interdependent API calls.
+Early efforts generated single-API training data by pairing a function with a corresponding query–api call pair~\citep{Schick2023ToolformerLM,Patil2023GorillaLL}, and later extended to multi-API settings by random sampling multiple APIs and generating a combined parallel query~\citep{Qin2023ToolLLMFL,li2023apibank}.
+To better handle multiple tool use, graph-based approaches construct API dependency graphs and sample connected sequences, generate fine-grained instructions describing multi-step API calls~\citep{Shen2023TaskBenchBL} or multi-turn dialogues~\citep{Wang2024ToolFlowBL,magnet,shim2025tooldialmultiturndialoguegeneration}.
+However, the dependencies modeled in these graph-based frameworks are relatively weak, as they are derived from simple heuristics or algorithms without validating whether the connections are truly meaningful, and none of the above generate holistic goal-oriented queries that require agents to plan over multiple interdependent API calls.
 In contrast, our approach automatically constructs such goal-oriented data, thereby addressing this gap and enabling effective training for realistic tool-use scenarios (see~\cref{tab:related_work}).
+Moreover, many pipelines follow an \textit{instruction-first} strategy~\citep{wang-etal-2023-self-instruct,Patil2023GorillaLL,Qin2023ToolLLMFL,tang2023toolalpaca,li2023apibank}, where an LLM first generates a user query from API functions, and then produces API calls with arguments corresponding to that query.
+This leads to a self-reinforcing bias, producing data dominated by ``easy'' cases already solvable by LLM and offering limited benefit for learning complex reasoning.
+In contrast, we adopt a \textit{call-first} strategy where we instantiate executable API workflows directly from documentation then abstract the workflow into a natural-language query.